wikimediabrasil/ArquiBot/README.md

 # ArquiBot

 Arquibot is a Wikipedia archive bot built with Django for the Wikimedia Brazil community.
-It monitors Portuguese Wikipedia (ptwiki) for new or unarchived external links in {{citar web}} templates, automatically archives them using the Wayback Machine, and updates the articles with properly formatted archived citations.
+It monitors Portuguese Wikipedia (ptwiki) for new or unarchived external links in {{citar}} templates, automatically archives them using the Wayback Machine, and updates the articles with properly formatted archived citations.
 The bot also logs statistics into a Django database and provides a web interface for monitoring activity.

 FEATURES